 FAST Medicare Appeals: Appealing a Medicare Claim while you are being discharged from a hospital

-If you are in the hospital and are being discharged, you might not have time to wait for Medicare to go through it's normal appeals process.
+If you are in the hospital and are being discharged, you might not have time to wait for Medicare to go through its normal appeals process.
 This is why they have the FAST Medicare Appeals process.

 FAST Medicare Appeals in California: If you live in California, you can get an immediate review by the Quality Improvement Organization (QIO), Livanta, LLC (Livanta).
 Their telephone number is 877-588-1123.

 You might be able to stay in the hospital while they review your case, but you will have to pay any deductibles or coinsurance that applies.
-The fast appeal process is important, because it could extend your stay without you having to pay for the full hospital charges.
+The fast appeal process is important because it could extend your stay without you having to pay for the full hospital charges.

-If Livanta gets your request within the fast appeal time frame (no later than the day your scheduled to be discharged), it will notify the hospital and then you will get a “Detailed notice of discharge”.
+If Livanta gets your request within the fast appeal time frame (no later than the day you're scheduled to be discharged), it will notify the hospital and then you will get a “Detailed notice of discharge”.
 This notice will give you information as to why your services are no longer necessary, a description of the Medicare policy, and how the policy applies to you.